 Here is where Joe and I differ, he believes that the FJ-09 is an “Old Man Bike”.
-Listen here Billy, it’s motor is in a naked street bike with oversized dirt handlebars (comparable to hypermotard, speed triple, etc).
-No matter what hooptie frame you slap in that there engine block in, there is no way it can be a touring bike.
+Listen here Billy, It is a semi-naked street bike with oversized dirt handlebars (comparable to hypermotard, speed triple, etc).
+There is no way it can be a touring bike.
 That ain’t no old man bike!
 It doesn’t have massive side storage pockets!

 Unlike Joe, I actually went full AARP and bought myself a proper old man bike, a Honda ST1300.
 It’s this elongated, elegantly bagged and refined piece of Japanese craftsmanship.
 Straight from the early 2000’s this bike set the standard for long distance, mile munching comfort.
 What’s the catch?
 This piglet weighs in at something like 730lbs, its manly aluminum monocast frame and related giblets aren’t light.
 It’s a good thing that it makes rocketship like power from it’s 1300cc restaurant freezer like engine.
 Cause she’s hefty.

 yeah….she hefty alright.

-There is this new classification of motorcycle riding known as “ADV/Sport Touring”, these thing bikes have 19/17 wheel combo’s and race engineered engines (1290, GS, Multistrada), the classic sport touring bikes such as the ST, FJR and the Concours (Connie’s) allow you to participate in undocumented levels of asshoonerie.
+There is this new classification of motorcycle riding known as “ADV/Sport Touring”, these thing bikes have 19/17 wheel combo’s and race engineered engines (1290, GS, Multistrada), the classic sport touring bikes such as the ST, FJR and the Concours (Connie’s) allow you to participate in undocumented levels of hoon’n.
 While any gorilla atop an FJ-09 can cruise down the freeway at 5 or 10 over the limit or ride it as a dirt bike on the ho chi minh trail without fear, your crazy Grandpa Kevin will rail his Maytag washing machine at triple digit speeds for 10 hours straight without a shred of fear for the lawman.